About TMC

 The development of a new methodology for discrete fracture modelling (e.g. Selroos et al. 2015) is done in parallel to RVS mentioned above and ongoing (June 2019).
 I have ran a number of research projects within the framework or SKBs R&D programme (e.g. SKB 2016) which mainly addressed lack of knowledge within the field of discrete fracture modelling (Davy et al. 2010; Lavoine et al. 2017; Davy et al. 2018) and intraplate earthquakes (Lund et al. 2015; Mikko et al. 2015; Smith et al. 2015; Abduljabbar et al. 2016; Malehmir et al. 2016).

-As of July 2019, I again work for my own company, Terra Mobile Consultants.
-I share my expertise to nuclear waste management organisations in various countries, in collaboration with my extensive network of internationally acknowledged experts in various scientific discipline.
+As of July 2019, I resumed work with my own company, Terra Mobile Consultants.
+I offer my expertise to nuclear waste management organizations across various countries, collaborating with a vast network of internationally recognized experts from diverse scientific disciplines.